 Figures 1-4 show the locations of all the stations where data were collected.
 In these figures, stations in category 1 are marked in dark blue, stations in category 2 are marked in light blue, and stations in categories 3-7 are marked in red.
-It is apparent from these figures that the category 1 cruises did not cover the whole ocean, but if category 1 and 2 data are used to create a global dataset, the spatial coverage increases to almost all of the ocean, and the resultant dataset is a high quality global nutrient dataset.
-In southern hemisphere, to cover the some sea areas where categories 1 and 2 were not there, categories 3-7 were used.
+It is apparent from these figures that the category 1 cruises did not cover the whole ocean, but if category 1 and 2 data are used to create a global dataset, the spatial coverage increases to almost all of the ocean, and the resultant dataset is a high quality

+15 global nutrient dataset.

 It is important to do quality control before using this historical dataset because it contains questionable data.
 In the WOCE dataset and later, there are quality flags (WOCE Hydrographic Programme Office, 1994).
 Only data associated with quality flag 2 (i.e., data quality is good) were therefore used in this study.
-Because the historical data and some of the data did not have quality flags, a median filter of which criteria is 3 time of standard deviation was criteria for outliers was used to identify questionable data and questionable data were removed from the dataset before vertical integration, estimation of correction factors and create global gridded data.
+Because the historical data and some of the data did not have quality flags, a median filter of which criteria is 3 time of standard deviation was criteria for outliers was used to